Freight Shipping from San Diego to Kansas City

 How much does it cost to ship freight from San Diego to Kansas City?

-Full truckload (FTL) rates from San Diego, CA to Kansas City, MO currently range from $3,730-$4,598 for a standard dry van load over the 1,735-mile route.
+Full truckload (FTL) rates from San Diego, CA to Kansas City, MO currently range $3,730-$4,598 (roughly $2.18-$2.66 per mile over 1,735 miles).
 LTL shipments typically cost $1,154-$1,875 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from San Diego to Kansas City?